2017 Ford GT

 Explained: Rarefied Air

 Automotive engineering and design are rarely as intertwined as in supercar development, where stratospheric speeds and mid-mounted engines elevate the importance of moving air over, through, and to the right places.
 Notice how the GT’s front lower control arms nearly meet in the center of the car.
 Along with moving the dampers and springs upward and inboard, this creates large channels to move air through the body with minimal disturbance, reducing lift.
 At the tail end of the GT, the wing and diffuser perform the bulk of the aero work while airflow through the body feeds the engine and its heat exchangers.
-The transmission and oil coolers aft of the rear wheels rely on air scooped from the car’s underside, and they exhaust it, cleverly, through the centers of the GT’s round taillights. —ET
+The transmission and oil coolers aft of the rear wheels rely on air scooped from the car’s underside, and they exhaust it, cleverly, through the centers of the GT’s round taillights. —ET001.
+3.5-liter V-6

 002. Turbocharger